DirkMueller8/product_portfolio/README.md

 **********************************************
 Software:		Python 3.8.3

-Version Number:	1.0
+Version:	  1.0

 Date: 			Oct 19, 2020

 Author:			Dirk Mueller
 **********************************************

+#Purpose
-This program models a product portfolio that successively, by launching new products, cannibalizes a base product (marked as no. 1).
+This program models a product portfolio that, by successive launches of new products, cannibalizes a base product.

-Libraries used:
+#Libraries
+The following libraries were used:
 - tkinter
 - PIL

+#Input
-As INPUT the software takes the:
+As input the software takes the:
   - market size
   - growth of market size
   - existing company share of the total market